-- 1) Preparing teachers, school leaders, and specialized instructional support personnel, including through paying costs associated with - a) Providing research-based professional development for teachers and other staff that includes national staff development standards (including travel costs for school leaders, staff, and school board to attend conferences and training, or visiting other charter schools); and - b) Hiring and compensating, during the eligible applicant's planning period specified in the application for funds, one or more of the following: (i) Teachers. (ii) School Leaders. (iii) Specialized instructional support personnel. - 2) Acquiring supplies, training, equipment (including technology), and educational materials (including developing and acquiring instructional materials, or aligning curriculum). - 3) Carrying out necessary renovations to ensure that a new school building complies with applicable statutes and regulations, and minor facilities repairs (excluding construction). - 4) Under ESEA § 4303(h)(4), providing one-time startup costs associated with providing transportation to students to and from the charter school. - 5) Carrying out community engagement activities, which may include paying the cost of student and staff recruitment, and informing the community about the school. - 6) Providing for other appropriate, non-sustained costs related to opening, replicating, or expanding high-quality charter schools when such costs cannot be met from other sources. - 7) Under ESEA § 4303(h)(3), grantees may use CSP funds to carry out "necessary renovations to ensure that a new school building complies with applicable statutes and regulations, and minor facilities repairs (excluding construction)."
+- 1) Preparing teachers, school leaders, and specialized instructional support personnel, including through paying costs associated with - a) Providing research-based professional development for teachers and other staff that includes national staff development standards; and - b) Hiring and compensating, during the eligible applicant's planning period specified in the application for funds, one or more of the following: (i) Teachers. (ii) School Leaders. (iii) Specialized instructional support personnel. - c) Travel costs for school leaders, staff, and school board to attend conferences and training, or visiting other charter schools. - 2) Acquiring supplies, training, equipment (including technology), and educational materials (including developing and acquiring instructional materials, or aligning curriculum).

+- 3) Carrying out necessary renovations to ensure that a new school building complies with applicable statutes and regulations, and minor facilities repairs (excluding construction). - 4) Under ESEA § 4303(h)(4), providing one-time startup costs associated with providing transportation to students to and from the charter school. - 5) Carrying out community engagement activities, which may include paying the cost of student and staff recruitment, and informing the community about the school, and coordinating outreach and research efforts to ensure there is a robust parent and community engagement plan. - 6) Providing for other appropriate, non-sustained costs related to opening, replicating, or expanding high-quality charter schools when such costs cannot be met from other sources. - 7) Under ESEA § 4303(h)(3), grantees may use CSP funds to carry out "necessary renovations to ensure that a new school building complies with applicable statutes and regulations, and minor facilities repairs (excluding construction)."